 Through the LFWF grant, the Salina Emergency Aid/Food Bank was able to provide six educational programs to the Food Bank Gardens that ranged from tree care tips and tricks to monarch migration to farming to grocery best practices.
 They were also able to hand out 35 micro-green kits to attendees with instructions on how to grow micro-greens at home.

-2019 LFWF GRANT RECIPIENT
+2019 LFWF Grant Recipients

 Prairieland Market - CSA Delivery Program

 Prairieland Market began operating a Community Supported Agriculture (CSA) program in 2016.
 The CSA negotiates with local crop producers and distributes their products weekly to member subscribers.

 K-State Extension - Community Garden

 1. To provide hands on gardening education for children through the Food Bank Children's Garden in partnership with Cottonwood elementary school.

 2. To provide increased access to fresh food donations to the food bank during the growing season.

 3. To add a new community garden featuring raised bed accessibility and opportunities for children and adult education to the City of Salina Community Garden program.

-2018 LFWF GRANT RECIPIENTS
+2018 LFWF Grant Recipients

+Christi applied as a representative of the winter's farmer's market and Salina farmer's market.
 Christi's main objective for using the grant funds is to increase awareness of both markets through new and improved marketing and publicity.